zzzyyykkkkkkk/Env-for-VVC/README.md

-# Deep Reinforcement Learning Environment for Voltage Control in Distribution Networks
+# Safe Deep Reinforcement Learning Environment for Voltage Control in Distribution Networks

 A Python toolkit built on OpenAI Gym for **active voltage regulation** in the IEEE‑123 distribution feeder.
 Agents learn to coordinate PV inverters, static var compensators (SVCs) and battery storage so that all bus voltages stay within limits while network losses are minimised.